Barbara Bush: 1970s

 George ran for the U.S. Senate again in 1970, and was again unsuccessful.
 As with the previous Senate race, Barbara took an emotional toll from her husband's electoral defeat.
 She also decided to stop dyeing her hair after her dye ran during a campaign trip, instead maintaining the white hair that would become a recognizable part of her public image.
 After George lost his campaign, President Richard Nixon appointed him the United States ambassador to the United Nations.
 A large apartment was provided as a residence for the UN ambassador, providing them a home in New York City.
 She particularly enjoyed sharing this period of her husband's career, as it provided the couple with extensive social opportunities.
 This also allowed her to form relationships with prominent diplomats.
 While in New York, she volunteered each week at Memorial Sloan Kettering Cancer Center, where her daughter had been treated for leukemia years before.

 Bush was against the idea of her husband becoming the chair of the Republican National Committee in 1973, but he accepted the position.
 Instead of the opportunities of the ambassadorship, she spent her days away from her husband as he managed the fallout of the Watergate scandal.
 While in Washington, she reconnected with her friends from the city and attended World Affairs Council meetings.
-When Gerald Ford became president in 1974 and asked George where he wanted to go, George asked to be appointed United States ambassador to China.
-He was given the position, and Barbara moved with him to China.
+When Gerald Ford became president in 1974 and asked George where he wanted to go, George asked to be appointed Chief of the U.S. Liaison Office to China.
+He was given the position, and Barbara moved with him to Beijing.
 She enjoyed the time that she spent in the country and often rode bicycles with her husband to explore cities and regions that few Americans had visited.
 As she had while a Congressman's wife in Washington, she wrote a newspaper column which was published in Texas.
 She considered the experience to be a transformative one, allowing her to evaluate her life and sort her priorities.